SergioMendolia/arkeo/README.md

 1. **"No connectors are enabled"**
    - Enable connectors: `arkeo connectors enable <name>`
+   - Or use the web UI at `/connectors`

 2. **"Connection test failed"**
    - Verify API tokens and credentials in `~/.config/arkeo/config.yaml`
    - Test connection: `arkeo connectors test <name>`
+   - Or use the web UI's Test button on the Connectors page

 3. **"No activities found"**
    - Check that the date has activity